-• TOUR EXPRESS, is a unique, science-based training program, is set to transform the golf world in 2018.
+• TOUR EXPRESS, is a unique, science-based training program that is set to transform the golf world in 2018.

 • World class golf instructor David Lee, the inventor of the “Gravity” Golf teaching system, heads up the program.

 • Through the teaching concepts of “Gravity” Golf, athletically gifted persons can be taught the game so quickly, that by the end of only one year’s training, they can begin competing professionally.

 • Eight Candidates (4 men and 4 women), will be selected from Division I college, graduating, non-golfing athletes nationwide.